George Steinbrenner: Off the field

-"When the team was on the road, you'd come back to your hotel late at night, and if your phone light was on, you knew that either there had been a death in the family or George was looking for you.
-After a while, you started to hope that there had been a death in the family."

-George Steinbrenner was involved with thoroughbred horse racing from the early 1970s.
+Steinbrenner was involved with thoroughbred horse racing from the early 1970s.
 He owned Kinsman Stud Farm in Ocala, Florida and raced under the name Kinsman Stable.

 Charitable work

 Steinbrenner gave to many charitable causes.
 In 1982, George, "while attending the funeral of a police officer killed in the line of duty, was deeply moved by the ceremony in which the American flag was folded military-style and presented to the officer's surviving spouse and young children".
-"He was concerned about their education and who would help with the cost, so he established the Silver Shield Foundation," said Foundation's Co-Founder James E. Fuchs, a close friend of Mr. Steinbrenner's.
+"He was concerned about their education and who would help with the cost, so he established the Silver Shield Foundation," said Foundation's Co-founder James E. Fuchs, a close friend of Mr. Steinbrenner's.
 He often donated to the families of fallen police officers in the Tampa Police Department and the New York City Police Department in addition to college scholarships for many poor children.

 During the 1992 Summer Olympics in Barcelona, Spain, Steinbrenner comforted United States Olympic Swimming medalist Ron Karnaugh through his father's death and maintained a relationship with him until his death.
 At his residence in Tampa, Steinbrenner supported numerous individuals and charities including the Boys and Girls Club as well as the Salvation Army.
 Mel Stottlemyre recalled that during his myeloma cancer treatment at Memorial Sloan-Kettering Hospital he had mentioned in passing to Steinbrenner how he regretted not being able to watch Yankee games from his room.
 Stottlemyre heard that Steinbrenner went all the way to Mayor Rudy Giuliani to ensure he was able to watch the broadcasts from his room.
 Steinbrenner had also donated $1 million to St. Joseph's Children's Hospital where a wing was named in his honor.

 Politics

-Steinbrenner donated to numerous senators and congressmen including $6,300 to Chuck Schumer, $9,600 to Charles Rangel, $1,000 Peter W. Rodino, and $750 to George J. Mitchell.

-In 1988 and 1992 he supported George H. W. Bush, in the 2000 United States presidential election recount in Florida Steinbrenner voted for George W. Bush and donated $5,000 to the Bush-Cheney recount fund.
-In 2008 he donated to Hillary Clinton, Rudy Giuliani, and John McCain giving $2,300 to Clinton's campaign, $4,600 to Giuliani's campaign, and $15,000 to McCain Victory 2008.
+Although Steinbrenner was a registered Republican, he donated money to numerous Democratic senators and representatives, including $6,300 to Chuck Schumer, $9,600 to Charles Rangel, $1,000 to Peter W. Rodino, and $750 to George J. Mitchell.
+Steinbrenner generally voted Republican at the presidential level, having supported George H. W. Bush in the 1988 and 1992 elections, as well as George W. Bush in 2000 (and donating $5,000 to the Bush-Cheney Florida recount fund).
+However, in 2008, Steinbrenner's presidential donations crossed party lines, as he donated to Democratic candidate Hillary Clinton along with Republican candidates Rudy Giuliani and John McCain, contributing $2,300 to Clinton's campaign, $4,600 to Giuliani's campaign, and $15,000 to McCain Victory 2008.